PrototypePrime/Custom_AI-Powered_GPT/CONTRIBUTING.md

 ### What We Accept

-✅ **New Gem Prompts**
+✅ **Universal Prompts**
-- Well-tested, production-ready prompts
+- Work on Gemini, ChatGPT, Claude (minimum 3 platforms)
+- No platform-specific features or integrations
-- Clear use case and value proposition
+- Well-tested and production-ready
 - Complete documentation using our template

-✅ **Improvements to Existing Gems**
+✅ **Improvements**
-- Bug fixes in prompt logic
+- Bug fixes in existing prompts
-- Enhanced capabilities
 - Better examples or documentation

-✅ **Documentation Updates**
-- Fixing typos or broken links
-- Adding clarity to setup instructions
-- New use case examples
+- Performance enhancements

 ❌ **What We Don't Accept**
+- Platform-specific prompts (must be universal)
 - Untested or theoretical prompts
+- Low-effort submissions
-- Gems for illegal/unethical purposes
+- Prompts for illegal/unethical purposes
-- Low-effort submissions without examples
-- Duplicate Gems without significant differentiation

 ---